landon-lengyel/Zabbix-OpenSearch/OpenSearch/6.0/README.md

  - `{$OS.NAME}` - Can be found in your nodes `opensearch.yml` file under `node.name`
  - `{$OS.ID}` - Can be found by running `GET _nodes` in OpenSearch Dashboards Dev tools.
 It is the random ID under the `"nodes": {}` section in the response.

+You will need to configure the other Macros for certain triggers to function, since the thresholds are very specific to your environment.
+I recommend letting Zabbix gather data for a week or so, then updating the Macros to your desired thresholds based on the past performance.

 # Macros used

 | Name                                        | Description                                                           | Default   |